 Decoding cancer and inflammation: identifying selective inhibitors of SH2 domains

-Join our live webinar where our expert speaker will explore the possibilities for designing selective small molecules targeting the SH2 domains of STAT proteins plus more.
+Watch our on-demand webinar where our expert speaker will explore the possibilities for designing selective small molecules targeting the SH2 domains of STAT proteins plus more.

 About this webinar

 Targeted protein degradation (TPD) utilises small molecules to redirect a given E3 ubiquitin ligase to a non-canonical protein of interest (POI) substrate.
-Following this induced proximity of the E3 ligase with the POI and subsequent polyubiquitination of the POI by the E3 ligase, the POI is degraded at the cellular proteasome.
-Given that 80 percent of the human proteome has traditionally been considered extremely challenging to drug or undruggable using small molecule approaches, TPD represents an exciting new paradigm for targeting proteins.
+Following this proximity of the E3 ligase with the POI and subsequent polyubiquitination of the POI, it is degraded.
+Given that 80 percent of the human proteome is considered extremely challenging to drug or undruggable, TPD represents an exciting new paradigm.